 As far back as I can remember, I have been drawn to pocket knives, the sacrament of shaving, from straight razors to the Remington Microscreen commercials to (of course) moustache wax and stockpiling the unspoken cannon of masculine knowledge.
 Equal parts studious and precocious, I studied how to properly remove fish hooks, how to build fires and collect water in nearly every climate and how to take apart toys and put them back together.
 To those skills, I added a little knowledge of cooking, learned how to sell furniture and Mazdas (much more learning than selling…), how to use a slim-jim to get into “lock outs” and how to operate flatbed tow trucks.
 As a post-modern boy in the 80’s I fought hard to learn how to be a man, whatever that was.

 As I have gotten older, married, balder and have since sired a son of my own; that drive has changed into an appreciation for being a man.
 Women are great.
 So are men.
 In retrospect, I realize that none of what I did or learned growing up made me a man.
 A man is a boy multiplied by life, minus excuses.
 Learning to appreciate using the right tool for the job made me a man.
 Doing the right thing over and over even when it wasn’t easy or obvious to others made me a man.
-Going through some tough stuff and coming out the other side with some scars, stories and wisdom made me a man.
+Going through some tough stuff and coming out the other side with some scars, stories and the wisdom I've gained made me a man.
 As I have gotten older I have collected some habits and mementos of my path to where I am.
 Business cards, check stubs, a couple of my dad’s things since he passed that remind me of him, a wedding ring and knick-knacks from my travels that circle my desk like a rosary, reminding me of who I am, where I have been and where I am heading.
-My hope is that my moustache wax can be one of those mementos
+My hope is that my products can be some of those mementos, for you.

 Now I am a little older, a little wiser and care a little less what everyone thinks.
-I have a handlebar moustache because it reminds me of a time when men were a little clearer on what it meant to be a man–when doors were held, cigarettes were healthy, seat belts were optional and playgrounds had rusty slides and the possibility of a splinter or three.
+I have a handlebar moustache and a big beard because it reminds me of a time when men were a little clearer on what it meant to be a man–when doors were held, cigarettes were healthy, seat belts were optional and playgrounds had rusty slides and the possibility of a splinter or three.
 Moustaches are the membership card to a fraternity that goes back to the first flint knife and still pool of water.
-There is something permanent about joining a long line of men that adorn their upper lip with the mark of their gender.
+There is something permanent about joining a long line of men that adorn their face with the mark of their gender.

-To be clear CanYouHandlebar moustache wax is a fine product.
-It was designed and tested by me over many months.
-It is made by hand and is intended to be applied by hand to your birthright–your moustache–without a hint of irony or self consciousness.
+To be clear CanYouHandlebar waxes and oils are fine products.
+They were designed and tested by me over many months.
+Each is made by hand and is intended to be applied by hand to your birthright–your facial hair–without a hint of irony or self consciousness.
 The best favor one man can do for another is to respect him.
-The CanYouHandlebar moustache wax brand will always respect you by providing a good product, at a good price with straight forward communication and customer service.
+The CanYouHandlebar brand will always respect you by providing good products with straight forward communication and superlative customer service.
 My word is my bond and my reputation as a man, specifically the man who owns this company is worth a hell of a lot to me.
-You won’t find me disrespecting any other providers of moustache wax.
-I don’t consider them competitors.
-I don’t believe the world is a zero-sum game.
-I believe that that the rising moustache wax lifts all handlebars.

-Not that you were thinking it, but if you haven’t sorted out your masculinity, trust me: it doesn’t come in a 1 ounce can.
+Not that you were thinking it, but if you haven’t sorted out your masculinity, trust me: it doesn’t come in can, bottle or flask.
 Using moustache wax doesn’t make you a man any more than a wool suit makes you a sheep.
-Now, maybe my moustache wax can be a memento for you on your path, but let’s be clear: You be the man.
-We’ll be your wax.
+Now, maybe my moustache wax or beard oils can be mementos for you on your path, but let’s be clear, being a man is a choice you need to make on your own.